SahillRazaa/tle_submission/README.md

     ```bash
     npm start
-    # or
-    yarn start
     ```

-    The backend server will now be running on `http://localhost:5000` (or the port you specified in `PORT`).
+    The backend server will now be running on `http://localhost:8000` (or the port you specified in `PORT`).
 3.  **Frontend Setup (frontend/)**

     Open a new terminal and navigate into the frontend directory: